Topics Map > Student Engagement > Student/Student

 • Introductions & Community Building: This type of discussion combats feelings of isolation, supports the emotional component of learning, lays a foundation for student-to-student communication, and leads to the creation of a comfortable and trusting social presence.
 Introductory discussions and Cyber-Cafes are examples of this type of discussion.
 This type of discussion is not usually formally evaluated, being present, and supporting the learning community are ways students might earn points for this type of discussion activity.

 • Investigation & Research: This type of discussion engages students with the content.
 Students may need to read, analyze, or investigate course material to participate in this discussion.
-Sharing insights, summaries, case studies, or simulations may be part of this kind of discussion.
+Sharing insights, summaries, case studies, or simulations may be part of this discussion.
 Evaluation tends to be based on the expected level of engagement.
-The grading rubric will have more and varying requirements and expectations regarding the use of core concepts and exploring/responding to the ideas of other students.
+The grading rubric will have varying requirements and expectations regarding using core concepts and exploring/responding to other student's ideas.

 • Integration & Documentation: This type of discussion gathers evidence of student understanding for grading purposes.
 Students must use their new knowledge to solve problems, investigate associated questions, or make predictions.
-This discussion type is action-oriented and may require integrating new concepts with prior knowledge.
+This action-oriented discussion type may require integrating new concepts with prior knowledge.
 This type of discussion tends to have a higher impact on student grades and requires more detailed feedback from the instructor.

 2. Selecting a topic and discussion structure

-• Instructor-Guided: This format helps the instructor to create social and teacher presence, and to model interaction.
-As such, it can be especially useful at the beginning of the semester.
+• Instructor-Guided: This format helps the instructor create social and teacher presence and model interaction.
+It can be beneficial at the beginning of the semester.
 This discussion type helps to increase student understanding of a specific course topic and stimulates critical thinking.

-• Small group discussions: This discussion format is especially useful when students should work together to discuss a topic, analyze a problem, or synthesize results.
+• Small group discussions: This discussion format is handy when students should work together to discuss a topic, analyze a problem, or synthesize results.

 • Role Play: facilitates dissension without conflict and enhances the rigorous consideration of alternative viewpoints.